Naveen-7000/Project-Board/README.md

 ### Acknowledgments

-PaperCanvas was built with the help of several open-source libraries and frameworks.
+Project-Board was built with the help of several open-source libraries and frameworks.
 We would like to acknowledge the contributions of these communities.

----

-Enjoy sketching and collaborating with PaperCanvas!